Translating Applications for Ecwid

 - Application itself: app interface, app tab name (for native apps), etc.

+By default, your app and app details page needs to be translated to English.
 Find out how to translate each part of the app below.

 Translating the application interface

 Applications in Ecwid work in three different parts of an Ecwid store:

 - Application tab in Ecwid Control Panel (native apps)

 - Find out how your app gets the payload (check your app iframe URL in your browser’s dev tools)